 Here is an example of one of their local pages.
 The geomodifier density is over the top:

 Keyword stuffing like this is obnoxious to read and doesn’t provide any value to the user.
 Include your relevant keywords and synonyms in the title tag, meta description, headers and body copy, but make sure you’re not sacrificing user experience (UX) and quality content in the process.
 Also, optimize for “best” and “near me” searches when you can.

-Take control of your local presence on Google with an accurate Google My Business listing.
+Take control of your local presence on Google with an accurate Google Business Profile.
+Formerly known as Google My Business, this is a great way to provide users with information and establish trust.
 Pay attention to your photos, too.
 Be sure to answer any questions that come in from the public, and if you have the resources to manage it, assign a phone number so they can text you for information.

 Number and Quality of Reviews

+Local SEO builds trust and authority.
 It goes without saying that a lot of good reviews is a good thing, but remember that most people who have a positive experience with your business aren’t going to leave a review – they’ll just thank you and go about their day.
 You have to encourage your happy customers to leave reviews with signage, timely email follow-ups, and more.
-Check out this video and blog on how to collect more Google My Business reviews.
+Check out this video and blog on how to collect more Google Business Profile reviews.

 Do you respond to all reviews, positive and negative?
 Doing so shows search engines that you’re an active business owner who takes time to foster a good community experience – another part of a solid local SEO strategy.
-We’re still surprised when we see businesses doing this, but please, please don’t get into spats with customers online.
-If the complaint is legitimate, acknowledge it publicly and then deal with it privately.
+Invite negative reviews to reach out via phone or email; if the complaint is legitimate, acknowledge it publicly and then deal with it privately.